srclab-projects/srclab-dependencies/README.md

 ## Introduction

-`srclab-dependencies` is dependencies management for SrcLab projects, also can be used in other projects.
+`srclab-dependencies` is a dependency management for SrcLab projects, provides version management for common third party libs, as the role of `dependencyManagement`.

 ## Getting